btaz21/weather-app/README.md

 #### Main Components

-1. **CurrentForecastBox** This component displays the current weather for the geographic center of the USA (on page load) or the current weather for whatever address is inputted by end user.
+1. **CurrentForecastBox** This component displays the current weather for the geographic center of the USA (on page load) or the current weather for whatever address is input by end user.

 2. **ForecastList** Renders an array of daily forecasts from weather.api.gov based on the address that was added by end user.
-Since the size of the array is pretty small, no memoization necessary
+Since the size of the array is pretty small, memoization was not added

 3. **ForecastListItem** Daily forecast component that can accept a number of weather related props for a given day.